platformland/electric-book/book/text/identify.md

 Chances are you are already aware of lots of duplication.
 It might be multiple services all using different payment systems or address lookups.
 It might be developers from different teams creating their own login system or hosting setup.
 In fact, this seems to be the normal state of most organizations developing digital services.

-However, hoping that shared APIs, components and registers will emerge organically from this is unlikely to lead to results.
+However, just hoping that shared APIs, components and registers will emerge organically from this is unlikely to lead to results.
 For example, no shared components, APIs or registers emerged from the UK Government Digital Service's _Exemplar_ programme (which saw teams setup across government to redesign digital services).

 There is no single approach to doing this, but approaches you might like to consider include: